 Create a Positive Social Spending Feedback Loop

-The idea is to fund social programs such as housing, food, work, minimum wage, education, healthcare, etc… which reduces inequality and suffering.
+The idea is to fund social programs such as housing, food, work, minimum wage, education, healthcare, mental healthcare, etc… which reduces inequality and suffering.
 If we increase funding there then it will result in significant reductions in crime and therefore greatly reduce the need for local law enforcement.
 The more money you spend on the people to reduce inequality then the less you have to spend on policing.
 It is as simple as that.

 What you will find is that reducing inequality is the most powerful thing we can do to reduce crime, as well as to increase social trust and general societal peace, which in turn reduces the need for law enforcement.
 In countries with lower levels of inequality such as the Nordic countries there is lower crime, violence, and poverty, as well as a better quality police force.